-This year’s Festival runs from June 20th to July 4th and offers a fortnight of fantastic events from jazz to classical and choral to orchestral, featuring composers both ancient and modern.
-The Festival is proud to provide something for everyone, whether experienced concert-goers or attending their first live music or art experience.
-With literary lunchtime readings and open-air opera picnics, the Festival offers a feast of treats for all the senses.
-The opening family concert kicks off the fortnight which then rolls out a rich mix of musical and artistic events showcasing talented amateurs from across the region and professionals drawn from far and wide.
+This year’s Festival runs from June 25th to July 11th and offers a fortnight of fantastic events from art exhibitions and concerts, to jazz and classical, choral and orchestral.
+The Festival is proud to provide something for everyone, whether it is our loyal concert-goers or those attending their first live music or art experience.

 As 2020’s Festival was cancelled, it is especially exciting to be back in 2021 offering audiences the chance to reconnect with each other and with the art and live music they love.
 Many of this year’s events are to be staged in the open-air, with opportunities for al fresco eating alongside the chance to enjoy music provided by the Festival’s wonderful performers.

 The Festival fortnight promises a rich mix of musical and artistic events featuring award-winning performers, amazing music-making and extraordinarily talented artists.